tehn/isms/README.md

 - a rudimentary REPL is implemented, try `print('hello')`
 - quit by closing sdl window or ctrl-q
 - ctrl-r reloads lua script
+- remote lua input via UDP on port 11001 ie `echo -n "print('hello')" > /dev/udp/localhost/11001` (set up your editor to send to this port)

 specifying a filename as an argument will run that instead of `example.lua` (ie, if your working directory is elsewhere).